 Without the EU adopting an ambitious approach, a global deal will be virtually impossible.

 That is why the ambitious emissions target for the EU that we are arguing for is so important.

-Ladies and gentlemen, let me conclude today by referring back to where I began - With anniversaries.
+Ladies and gentlemen, let me conclude today by referring back to where I began -

 There is another 60th anniversary we celebrated last month - that of the first climbers to reach the summit of Everest, Edmund Hillary and Tenzing Norgay.